Gunivers/Bookshelf/docs/contribute/special-functions.md

 # 🌟 Special functions

+Some functions follow specific conventions to streamline functionality and ensure consistency across modules.

+---

 ##  👉 The "ata" functions

 This is a reduction of "as to at".
 Several functions require 2 positions to work (example: retrieve the distance between 2 points) or an entity and a position.
 To simplify the use, no need to pass 3 scores for each position.
-You will be able to place an entity on point 1 (if it is useful), then execute the function on point 2 by executing it on the entity on point 1.
+You will be able to place an entity on point 1 (if it is useful), then execute the function at point 2 while executing it as the entity on point 1.

+---

 ## 🔒 The "reserved" functions